FREE Summer 2017 Meals

 Student Meal Accounts

-Deposits into student meal accounts may be made 24/7 by visiting
+Deposits into student meal accounts (during the traditional school year) may be made 24/7 by visiting

 or by sending a check or money to school with your child.
 Please keep a positive balance on your student's account.